 Cloud-Based DDoS Prevention

-Though these measures can be applied to prevent major damage due to DDoS attack, some limitations have occurred so far which in turn lead towards the Cloud-Based DDoS Prevention.
+Though these measures can be applied to prevent major damage due to a DDoS attack, some limitations have occurred so far which in turn lead towards the Cloud-Based DDoS Prevention.

-Presently, Incapsula is the most popular cloud-based solution to cure DDoS attack.
+Presently, Incapsula is the most popular cloud-based solution to cure a DDoS attack.
 It provides protection for your application along with the DNS services and network infrastructure.
 This solution fights all types of DDoS attacks mentioned above.

 Few highlights of Incapsula are: